soledade-dev/soledade-dev/README.md

 ---

-## 👨‍💻 Who am I?
+## About Me 👨‍💻

-My name is **Bernardo Soledade**.
-My journey in tech began in 2018 when I visited a Microsoft office in São Paulo and saw firsthand how technology transforms ideas into solutions.
-Today, I'm a certified Systems Development Technician and a Computer Science student at UNIFESP.
+I'm a passionate **Systems Development Technician** and a **Computer Science student** at UNIFESP.
+My tech journey started in 2018 during a visit to a Microsoft office in São Paulo, where I witnessed how technology transforms ideas into impactful solutions.

-With solid foundations in system development and academic training in computer science, I'm building the technical expertise to create efficient, practical solutions.
+With a strong foundation in system development and ongoing academic training, I am dedicated to building efficient, practical, and innovative software solutions.

 ---

-## 📚 Learning
+## Skills & Technologies 🚀

+Here are some of the technologies I'm currently learning and working with:

 <p align="left">
   <img src="https://cdn.simpleicons.org/javascript/ffffff" width="40" alt="JavaScript" />